 Rule of Thumb Rationale

-Essentia Question
+Essential Question

 Discuss the Essential Question daily.
 On Day 1, use the protocol outlined in the Introduce the Concept section.
 On all remaining days, use the Essential Question discussion activity from the Daily Wrap Up.
-Discussion of the Essential Question gives students a chance to orient to the weekly topic and practice using new vocabulary.
+Discussion of the Essential Question gives students a chance to orient themselves to the weekly topic and practice using new vocabulary.
 For the early grades, this is an especially important routine to promote talk time and continue circling back to an abstract question with new ideas.

-Teaching Vocabulary in Context
+Teaching Vocab ulary in Context

 Highlight vocabulary in context whenever possible.
-Also, engage students in thinking about vocabulary strategies when reading or discussing text.
+Also, engage students in thinking about vocabulary strategies when reading or discussion text.
 To the extent possible, treating words in context is ideal.
-While isolated vocabulary instruction has the merit of getting students to attend carefully to words and word parts, in general, words should be learned in service of understanding them in sentences when
+While isolated vocabulary instruction has the merit of getting students to attend carefully to words and word parts, in general, words should be learned in service of understanding them in sentences when listening and reading, and using